instantepiphany/qsrun/README.md

 -----

-####Version 0.1
+####Version 0.2

-lightweight mouse driven overlay for launching anything.
+Lightweight mouse driven overlay for launching anything.

-qsrun for now doesn't have a gui, but you can interface with it by using preset modes such as
+qsrun is a lightweight launcher that uses a grid of 9 buttons to launch scripts or programs.
+When run without any command line arguments, the GUI is used to control the program.
+If you want to use it in a shell, see below.

 ```
 qsrun add filename command
 qsrun remove filename commandnumber